eclipse-keyple/keyple-website/content/learn/user-guide/card-resource-service.md

 ### Start the service

-Invoke the `start()` method on the service to start the service using the current configuration.
+Call the `start()` method on the service to start the service using the current configuration.
 The service will initialize the list of available resources for each profile and start the monitoring processes if requested.